 When there are so many frequent k-mers that keeping an explicit track of the k-mers and their counts is infeasible, we can obtain an approximate set of frequent k-mers by using a counting Bloom filter.
 Note that, the number of bits required for a Bloom filter for n items is O(n) but the constants are small.
-For example, it may be shown that for a 1% false positive rate, the Bloom filter size is recommended to be approximately 9.6n bits (Fan et al. (2000)).
-On the other hand, with a k-mer size of 32 and counter size of 1 byte, the memory required by a naive method that explicitly keeps track of the k-mers and their count is at least 9n bytes or 72n bits.
-With data compression techniques like prefix of k-mers being implied from the context of the data structure as in Jellyfish and KMC, this is less than 9n bytes but, from the memory comparison between Jellyfish and cTurtle presented in Table 3, we believe it still remains considerably higher than the 9.6n bits required by the Bloom filter.
+For example, it may be shown that for a 1% false positive rate, the Bloom filter size is recommended to be approximately 9.6n bits ([4]).
+On the other hand, with a k-mer size of 32 and counter size of 1 byte, the memory required by any method that explicitly keeps track of the k-mers and their count is at least 9n bytes or 72n bits.
+So, the Bloom filter method will require much less memory.

 The basic idea of our counting Bloom filter is to set k bits in the Bloom filter when we see an item for the first time.
 When seen for the second time, the item is identified as a frequent k-mer and written to disk.
-To record this writing, k' more bits are set in the Bloom filter.
-For all subsequent sightings of this item, we find the (k + k') bits set and know that this is a frequent kmer that has already been recorded.
+To record this writing, k'more bits are set in the Bloom filter.
+For all subsequent sightings of this item, we find the (k + k') bits set and know that this is a frequent k-mer that has already been recorded.
 For cache efficiency, we implement the counting Bloom filter as a Pattern-blocked counting Bloom filter as follows.
-We take a larger Bloom filter (B) of size L. When an item x is seen, k values (h_1, h_2, \dots, h_k) within the range [h(x), h(x) + b], where h(x) is a hash function and b is the block size, are computed using precomputed patterns.
+We take a larger Bloom filter (B) of size L. When an item x is seen, k values (h_1, h_2, \ldots, h_k) within the range [h(x), h(x) + b], where h(x) is a hash function and b is the block size, are computed using precomputed patterns.
 If this is the first appearance of x, with high probability, not all of the bits $B[h_1], \ldots, B[h_k]$ are set to one and so we set all of them.
 When we see the same item again, we will find all of $B[h_1], \ldots, B[h_k]$ set to one.
-We then compute another set of locations $(h{k+1}, h{k+2}, \ldots, h{k+k'})$ within the range [h(x) + b, h(x) + 2b] using precomputed patterns.
+We then compute another set of locations $(h{k+1}, h{k+2}, \dots, h{k+k'})$ within the range [h(x) + b, h(x) + 2b] using precomputed patterns.
 Again, with high probability, not all of $B[h{k+1}], \ldots, B[h{k+k'}]$ are set to 1 and so we set all of them.
 At the same time we write this k-mer to disk as a frequent k-mer.
 For all subsequent observations of this k-mer, we will find all of $B[h_1], \ldots, B[h{k+k'}]$ set to 1 and will avoid writing it to disk.
 Note that a false positive in the second stage means that we don't write the k-mer out to file and thus have a false negative.